New Item now in Stock

 A recent article on Armorama focusing on the excellent Great North Roads (GNR) plaster diorama buildings that are stocked but SMC.
 These heavy items are available on line, but incur steep postage prices due to weight.

 WE SELL WOODEN BASES, in various sizes, MDF and real wood, Varnished and plain.
-Don't Forget:-
+We can make MDF bases to any size.
+Real wood dependant on size can also be done to customers measurments.

 LIFECOLOR BOX SETS